 I was a big fan of Chris Farley starting way back when he was a member of Chicago's Second City Theatre around 1989/1990 as well as when he was a cast member of the NBC sketch comedy show Saturday Night Live between 1990 and 1995.
 And then there are all his movies.Just recently I was watching some old Chris Farley movies, Tommy Boy, Airheads, and Wayne's World 2.
 I was staying at a friend's place while my apartment which had been heavily damaged from a fire in my upstairs neighbor's apartment was being cleaned up and restored.
 When I first saw the damage to my precious Persian carpets I was paralyzed.
-Fortunately I my home insurance broker suggested that I call Sunlight Fine Rug Care, a company that specializes in Persian carpet cleaning NYC.
+Fortunately I my home insurance broker suggested that I call Sunlight Fine Rug Care, a company specializing in Persian carpet cleaning NYC.
 He said that they provided rapid, emergency services within an hour and their technicians were well trained and certified by the IICRC institute.
 I was frantic and knew that I needed professional help.
 So as you can imagine, it had been a frantic day dealing with my insurance company and then calling Sunlight to start the clean up.
 I really needed to relax.
 Thank goodness for the internet where you can find just about any movie your heart desires.
 Chris Farley and David Spade in "Tommy Boy" just hit the spot.
 It's definitely one of my favorite buddy comedies.
 I find it one of those movies that never loses its ability to be funny, no matter how many times you've seen it.
 Chris Farley delivered his finest performance here as the lovable goofball everyone wanted to see him as.
 He's just so genuinely nice and incredibly stupid at the same time.
 I think Tommy Boy is a classic and it certainly lifted my spirits after a very stressful day.
 We miss you Chris Farley.